 Japanese people traditionally eat at KFC for Christmas dinner

-Every Christmas, many kids and grown-ups head to the closest KFC to enjoy some fried chicken.
+Every Christmas, many kids and grown-ups in Japan head to the closest KFC to enjoy some fried chicken.
 It’s all thanks to a successful “Kentucky for Christmas!” marketing campaign started in 1947.
 First aimed at foreigners, KFC offered a “Christmas dinner” that contained chicken and wine – a meal that remotely resembled the food expats and tourists had at home.
 After a huge success, Kentucky Fried Chicken started promoting this offer every year, until the fast food chain became strongly associated with the holiday season.

-Christmas Beak Ups!
+Christmas Break Ups!

 According to data analyzed from Facebook posts, two weeks before Christmas is one of the two most popular times for couples to break up.
 However, Christmas Day is the least favorite day for breakups.